Table of Contents_

 The design of your Facebook page is obviously important when it comes to making a customer’s engagement with it as easy and pleasant as possible, but building a relationship with your customers should be the priority of any business.
 Even softening the feedback of negative customers is important, which is a reason for you to know how to get Google reviews.

-The first and most obvious thing a user needs to start with when dealing with their business’s Facebook page is the reviews tab.
+The reviews tab is the first and most obvious thing a user needs to start with when dealing with their business’s Facebook page.
 It’s a simple process that goes as follows:

 Your reviews tab will appear, ready for customers to post Facebook reviews and ratings.